foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/elemw_grp.rst

    +--------------------------------+---------------+---------------------------------+
 ..

-All of these functions must comply to the following conditions:
+Ensure that you satisfy the following conditions before calling the listed functions:

  - ``in1`` and ``in2`` tensors must be valid and must share the same ``el_type`` field value.
    They must be of the same shape, or one of them can be a tensor-scalar (see data field description